Our office is located at 4809 N. Ravenswood Ave, Suite 221 in Chicago.

 Today, Chicago is home to one of the largest urban American Indian communities in the United States, and the country’s oldest urban-based Native membership community center, the American Indian Center Chicago (AIC).

-American Blues Theater makes this acknowledgement as part of our commitment to dismantling the ongoing legacies of settler colonialism.
+American Blues Theater makes this acknowledgment as part of our commitment to dismantling the ongoing legacies of settler colonialism.

 To learn more about the map, visit https://native-land.ca/

 To create art in a new digital format, we use equipment and high-speed internet not available in many Indigenous communities.
 This technology, which has now become central to our daily lives, leaves a significant footprint and contributes to changing climates that disproportionately affect Indigenous people.
 As we make use of this digital format, it is imperative that we recognize the Indigenous Land, regardless of our geographical location.
-It is land once occupied and inhabited by hundreds of Native tribes and stolen from these Indigenous people by European settlers.
+It is land once occupied and inhabited by hundreds of Native tribes.
+Indigenous people’s homes were unceded by European settlers.
 The genocide and forced removal of Indigenous people from these lands is a history that must be acknowledged, and the current struggles of Indigenous people must be brought to the forefront, so that their plight is never forgotten.

-This digital land acknowledgement is inspired by the work of producer & artist Adrianne Wong.
+This digital land acknowledgment is inspired by the work of producer & artist Adrianne Wong.
 Learn more here.